seapagan/fastapi-tui/README.md

 ```

 The application allows you to start and stop the FastAPI server, and to display
-the (and clear) the log output in a separate panel.
+(and clear) the log output in a separate panel.

 ## FastAPI server